j0mma/Programming-languages/C/book-answers/programming-in-c/README.md

 # Disclaimer

-I do not own any copyright authority to this book nor to the questions presented in this book.
-Contact me directly if there is any copyright issues and I will automaticly remove the content concerned.
+I do not own any copyrights authority to this book nor to the questions presented in this book.
+Contact me directly if there is any copyrights issues and I will automaticly remove the content concerned.

 # Contents